 5 – Established companies with dedicated marketing teams tend to have a strong online presence, with a website that is regularly updated and optimized for search engines.
 As a result, these companies are often the first to appear in search results and are highly visible to potential customers.
 Companies like Hinkley and OneWater have invested heavily in their online presence, creating websites that provide comprehensive information about their products and services, as well as engaging content designed to attract and retain visitors

 Note: It’s important to consider that businesses with a rating below 4 may not appear on the first few pages of Google search results.
 This means that consumers may not be aware of their existence.
 Since the keywords related to marine are closely associated with those for home and auto (e.g., “engine repair”), it’s all to common to find auto companies that have a stronger online presence higher in search results compared to marine-related businesses even when searching for marine companies.

-It’s worth noting that the data I’ve presented only includes businesses with a web presence.
+Furthermore, it’s worth noting that the data I’ve presented only includes businesses with a web presence.
 It’s conceivable that the number of businesses without an online presence could be far greater, surpassing even the largest percentages on the graph.

-It is crucial for businesses in the marine industry to recognize the importance of digital transformation and take action to improve their online presence and adopt new technologies.
+Therefore, it is crucial for businesses in the marine industry to recognize the importance of digital transformation and take action to improve their online presence and adopt new technologies.
 Failure to do so risks not only the future success of individual businesses but also the overall health and sustainability of the industry as a whole.
 By embracing digital technologies, businesses can not only stay competitive but also drive innovation, growth, and success in the marine industry.

 To sum up, having a robust online presence for businesses can lead to an increase in job opportunities.
 This increase in job opportunities can lead to better scalability, which ultimately creates even more job opportunities, resulting in an enhanced consumer experience overall.